Skip to Main Content

 Plants have been used medicinally in all cultures, for millennia in some cases, but an evidence base of well-conducted research studies lag far behind traditional wisdom for most of them.
 The studies that do exist can be hard to find, for various reasons, but here are some tips and techniques that will greatly improve your botanical search results!

-Search Tips for RAMP
+Search Tips for CABI (formerly RAMP)

 2. Enter a term and click on ones of interest to view the record.
 If you want to search on the term, click the orange, ADD button.